 If you are developing a Spring MVC application, Spring Boot Actuator will auto-configure

-all enabled endpoints to be exposed over HTTP.
+all non-sensitive endpoints to be exposed over HTTP.
 The default convention is to use the

 id of the endpoint as the URL path.
 For example,

 If you use “Spring Security” sensitive endpoints will be exposed over HTTP, but also

 protected.
 By default “basic” authentication will be used with the username

 and a generated password (which is printed on the console when the application starts).